 Maybe your audience isn’t on Google.
 Shocking thought, right?
 Some industries thrive on Instagram, others on LinkedIn, some through email newsletters.

 Young audiences might discover you through TikTok.
-Professionals might find you via industry directories like Jasmine Business Directory.
+Professionals might find you through industry directories like Jasmine Business Directory.
 Don’t assume everyone starts with Google.

-Sometimes the universe (or Google) just decides to shake things up.
-These factors are beyond your control, but you can adapt.
+Sometimes Google just decides to shake things up.
+These factors are out of your control, but you can adapt.

-Google updates its algorithm hundreds of times yearly.
+Google updates its algorithm hundreds of times a year.
 Most are tiny tweaks.
-Some are earthquakes that reshape the entire industry.
+Some are earthquakes that reshape the whole industry.

-Major updates target specific issues: Panda (thin content), Penguin (bad links), Mobile-Friendly Update (obvious), Core Web Vitals (user experience).
-If your traffic dropped after a specific date, check if an update rolled out.
+Major updates target specific issues: Panda (thin content), Penguin (bad links), the Mobile-Friendly Update (obvious), Core Web Vitals (user experience).
+If your traffic dropped after a specific date, check whether an update rolled out.

-Recovery from algorithm hits requires identifying what changed, fixing the specific issues, and patience (recovery takes months, not days).
+Recovery from an algorithm hit means working out what changed, fixing the specific issues, and being patient, because recovery takes months, not days.

 Ice cream shops don’t panic about winter traffic drops.
 Neither should you if your business has natural seasons.

-Sometimes entire industries face challenges.
+Sometimes whole industries face trouble.
 Travel sites during pandemics, crypto sites during crashes, property sites during recessions.

 Diversify your content to weather storms.
 If you only write about one narrow topic, you’re vulnerable to industry shifts.

-Your analytics might be lying.
+Your analytics might be lying to you.
 Common setup mistakes include: Double-tracking causing inflated numbers, filters excluding real traffic, missing tracking on key pages, and incorrect timezone settings.

-Verify your setup: Check real-time analytics during visiting your site.
+Verify your setup.
+Check real-time analytics while visiting your own site.
 If you don’t appear, something’s broken.
-Use Google Tag Assistant to verify installation.
+Use Google Tag Assistant to confirm the installation.

 Vanity metrics feel good but mean nothing.
 Who cares about pageviews if nobody converts?